Study of Clinical Outcomes Recording and Evaluation

 Is taking part compulsory?

-No, we don’t insist patients complete the questionnaires, although we do encourage them to do so.
+No, certainly not.
+We don’t insist patients complete the questionnaires, although we do encourage all our patients to do so.
 The greater the number of patients completing questionnaires, the more accurate and insightful the results and findings will be.
 This will then benefit future patients.

 How are the questionnaires completed?

-The questionnaires are generally completed online.
-We send a link to the SCORES patient portal before every patient’s first appointment.
-If this is not convenient, the initial questionnaire can be completed at Fortius.
-Patients who would prefer this method are asked to arrive at least 15 minutes before their first scheduled appointment when clinic staff will be pleased to help.
+If this is not convenient, the initial questionnaire can be completed in the clinic before your first appointment.
+Patients who would prefer to complete the questionnaire in the clinic are asked to arrive at least 15 minutes before their scheduled appointment time.
+If you need help completing the questionnaire, please ask the clinic staff – they will be pleased to help in any way they can.

 We use three types of questionnaire, each measuring different elements of your health.
 Some questionnaires are also referred to as ‘PROMS’ (Patient Reported Outcome Measures) or ‘scores’.